eltociear/website/source-materials/framework-outline-revisions/tier-0/treaty-for-our-only-home/31-treaty-for-our-only-home-outline.md

 2. **Ecocide Law**: Mandate ICC prosecution of large-scale environmental destruction with graded penalties, protected against misuse.
 3. **Carbon Tax**: Pilot a global levy on fossil fuels and aviation/shipping to fund climate adaptation.
 4. **Global Citizens’ Initiative**: Enable referendums with 10M signatures across 50+ nations for democratic legitimacy.
-5. **Debt Justice**: Automatic debt pauses during crises, tied to IMF SDRs.
+5. **Sovereign Debt Transformation**: Enable nations to service debts through verified ecological restoration (*Leaves*) and care infrastructure (*Hearts*), breaking the debt-growth trap.
+Includes automatic debt pauses during crises, tied to IMF SDRs.

 ### Why Act Now?
 These keystone reforms address critical gaps in global governance, enabling rapid responses to climate, pandemics, and inequality.
 Pilots in willing states and cities, led by the Global Stewardship Alliance, can demonstrate feasibility, building momentum for a cooperative future that supports innovative financial systems like *Hearts*.